Terms and Conditions of Business

 How we calculate our charges

 Our fees are based on the amount of time we spend dealing with your matter.
-The time we spend will include (but will not be limited to) the following types of activities: meetings with you and others, preparing and working on various documents, research, correspondence; and making and receiving telephone calls.
+The time we spend will include (but will not be limited to) the following types of activities: meetings with you and others, preparing and working on various documents, research, correspondence and making and receiving telephone calls.
 Our current hourly rates are set out in our engagement letter.
 Time worked on a matter is recorded and charged in units of 1/10th of the hourly rate.
 Routine letters or emails that we write and routine telephone calls that we make and receive are charged as units of 1/10th of an hour.
 Other letters, emails and telephone calls are charged depending on the length of time that they take.
 We review our hourly rates annually.
 We will inform you in writing if our rates change.
-In addition to the time that we spend, we take into account various other factors including the complexity of the issues involved in the matter, the speed at which action must be taken, the expertise or specialist knowledge that the matter requires and the value of the property or subject matter involved.
-We may seek your agreement to adjust our charges upwards to take account of these factors.
+In addition to the time that we spend, we take into account various other factors including the complexity of the issues involved in the matter, the speed at which action must be taken, the expertise or specialist knowledge that the matter requires and the value of the property or subject matter involved in determining the price for our services.

 Matter not concluded